anton-ptashnik/ps-nat3-resolver/README.md

 Cleanups the network, which includes the opposite: releasing a server and removing network config done by `up` command.
 Note it is the moment when you stop to pay for a server since the server is released now

+- sudo psnat3resolver status

+Shows network status and params to set on a console.
+Additionally performs network diagnostics and reports result

 - sudo psnat3resolver init

 Call this before the first script usage and after updating any values in `config/user.conf`.
 The command prepares network config files based on `config/user.conf`, installs required dependencies and setups a script shortcut (symlink) to call the script from any location